krisnatp-gh/hyperopt-demo/README.md

 ![image](https://github.com/user-attachments/assets/f3c9d3e2-402e-4bdd-96a3-f45540bd9559)

 **As shown in the accompanying image, Hyperopt found an optimal set of parameters in just 50 trials**.
 But the real proof of success lies in the tuned model's performance metrics (see below). **The recall on our test dataset has skyrocketed from 41% to 82%**.
 Note also how the gap between training and test recall has narrowed significantly, indicating that our model is now generalizing much better to unseen data.
 To achieve similar results using Grid Search, we could have needed to evaluate many more combinations, consuming significantly more computational resources and time.
-This efficiency showcases why Hyperopt has become such a valuable tool in the contemporary data science toolkit.

 ![image](https://github.com/user-attachments/assets/517523f0-5b3e-46bb-a2f5-325d26ee546e)

 ## Conclusion
 As we've seen in our travel insurance example, Hyperopt offers a sophisticated yet accessible approach to finding optimal model parameters.
-By leveraging Bayesian optimization through the TPE algorithm, it efficiently navigates complex parameter spaces that would be computationally prohibitive for grid search methods.
+By leveraging Bayesian optimization through the TPE algorithm, Hyperopt efficiently navigates complex parameter spaces that would be computationally prohibitive for grid search methods.
+This efficiency showcases why Hyperopt has become such a valuable tool in the contemporary data science toolkit.

 ---
 **References**